patelvatsal30/interview-questions/microservices/microservices-introduction.md

 ### What are Microservices?

-Microservices, or microservices architecture, is an architectural style that structures an application as a collection of small, autonomous services modeled around a business domain.
-Each microservice is a self-contained unit that encapsulates a specific business functionality, runs independently, and communicates with other microservices through well-defined APIs.
-This architecture enables continuous delivery and deployment, facilitating rapid and reliable software delivery.

-Microservice is a small, loosely coupled distributed service.
-Each microservice is designed to perform a specific business function and can be developed, deployed, and scaled independently.
-It allows you to take a large application and decompose or break it into easily manageable small components with narrowly defined responsibilities.
-It is considered the building block of modern applications.
-Microservices can be written in a variety of programming languages, and frameworks, and each service acts as a mini-application on its own.

-Microservices are an architectural approach to develop software applications as a collection of small, independent services that communicate with each other over a network.
-Instead of building a monolithic application where all the functionality is tightly integrated into a single codebase, microservices break down the application into smaller, loosely coupled services.

 Microservices architecture is an approach to building software applications as a collection of loosely coupled, independently deployable services.
 Each service is designed to handle a specific business function and communicate with other services through well-defined APIs.

 Microservices are an architectural style used in software development where an application is structured as a collection of small, independent services, each of which handles a specific business function.
 Unlike traditional monolithic architectures, where all components of an application are tightly integrated into a single codebase, microservices allow each component to be developed, deployed, and scaled independently.
 Here's a detailed look at microservices: